hillaper/Rela2x/README.md

 Rela²x is a freely available Python package that offers a collection of functions and classes for analytic and automatic high-field liquid-state NMR relaxation theory.

-The package provides tools to compute, approximate, and analyze the Liouville-space matrix representation of the relaxation superoperator, R, for arbitrary small spin systems with any spin quantum numbers and relaxation mechanisms.
+The package provides tools to compute, approximate, and analyze the Liouville-space matrix representation of the relaxation superoperator, *R*, for arbitrary small spin systems with any spin quantum numbers and relaxation mechanisms.
 It includes every possible cross-term between interactions.
-Approximations, simplifications for the analysis of R, and visualization tools are also available.
+Approximations, simplifications for the analysis of *R*, and visualization tools are also available.
 Rela²x is designed to be user-friendly, requiring only a basic knowledge of Python.

 ## Notes

 Before using Rela²x, it is recommended that you read the related publication [].
-(In the publication, the Greek letter Gamma is used for the relaxation superoperator; however, in Python, this is inconvenient, so R is used here and in the code.)
+(In the publication, the Greek letter Gamma is used for the relaxation superoperator; however, in Python, this is inconvenient, so *R* is used here and in the code.)

-Basic knowledge of Python is assumed.
+Only basic knowledge of Python is assumed.
 Additional experience with the *SymPy* library can be helpful because it is the main library used by Rela²x.

 For detailed information on the functions and classes of Rela²x, refer to the documentation directly in `rela2x.py`.